nuts-foundation/nuts-event-octopus/docs/pages/architecture/event-sourcing.rst

 Enter `event-sourcing <https://martinfowler.com/eaaDev/EventSourcing.html>`_, a technique that stores events in a log, ready to be re-run at a later stage.
 The example most commonly used is that of a purchase or order, where the order goes through different states before being completed.
 Consent rules can be seen as *orders*.
 Together with event-sourcing, `CQRS <https://martinfowler.com/bliki/CQRS.html>`_ is commonly used in these types of systems.
 The main idea is to make the entire system event-based, where different services react on different events.
-Events are handles by multiple services.
+Events are handled by multiple services.
 One of these services is responsible for creating the current state.
 This state can then be queried by vendor-space for the current state of a consent request.
 Other services act on the events to help transition the state.
 In the case of :ref:`disaster-recovery` the entire event log can be replayed.